thilini-rathnayaka/pastel_dream_bakery_web_app/README.md

 ## 💡 Conclusion
 Pastel Dreams Bakery is a creative and functional web application that demonstrates modern web development concepts including responsiveness, interactivity, and user experience design.

----

-### 🔹 Step 2: Move Project Folder
-Copy the project folder to: